gabriela1712/gabrielakoepsel/README.md

 <br/> :purple_heart: &nbsp; Trying to learn more about programming languages as Javascript.
 <br/> 💬  &nbsp; About me: I like technology and exact sciences.
 Love to play games as LoL, DbD, Minecraft, etc and read a good book.
-<br/> :loudspeaker: I speak Portuguese, English and German.
+<br/> &nbsp;:loudspeaker: I speak Portuguese, English and German.
  <br/> :email: &nbsp; Contact me: https://www.linkedin.com/in/gabriela-koepsel/ or gabriela.koepsel@gmail.com